Permit for the occupancy of public property: A permit holder's guide

 For some types of occupancy, a bus stop, BIXI station, etc. may need to be moved.
 It is your responsibility to contact the various stakeholders before your occupancy period begins.

-Parking meters and pay stations
+Manage parking meters and pay stations

 Police presence

 The borough may require you to call in police officers, for example, for work that affects traffic lights or for major obstructions.
+In this case, you must fill out a request form (in French only) and send it to the SPVM.

 Quick search